erremauro/prettyerror/README.md

 ## LICENSE

-SolidError is releases under the MIT License.
-For more information review the [LICENSE](LICENSE) file.
+SolidError is released under the MIT License.
+For more informations read the [LICENSE](LICENSE) file.

 [1]: http://elm-lang.org "Open Elm Lang Official Site"